The geometry of the triple junction between three fluids in equilibrium: Introduction

 Finally, we give an outline of our paper.
 In Section~\ref{BBV} we collect results on the space of functions of bounded variation, distilling facts we need from much longer works on the subject.
 In Section~\ref{DNB} we carefully define our problem and some closely related problems, and we discuss some results by Almgren, Leonardi, and Massari that will be crucial to our work.
 In Section~\ref{RR} we show that in the blow up limit it suffices to consider the energy functional that ignores any wetting energy and any gravitational potential.
 In Section~\ref{MSE1} we prove a monotonicity formula centered about a triple point for the case with volume constraints.
 In Section~\ref{MSE2} we drop the volume constraints and we are able to achieve a sharper monotonicity formula.
+At the end of Section~\ref{MSE2} we give a comparison between our monotonicity formulas and some of the monotonicity formulas that have already appeared.
 In Section~\ref{MC} we use our first monotonicity formula to show that any blow up limit must be a configuration consisting of cones.
 Section~\ref{TP} connects these cones to the blow up sphere.
 We then consider the tangent plane to a triple point on the blow up sphere, and we are able to show that energy minimizers in the tangent plane must also be cones.
 Finally, in Section~\ref{classification} we show that those fluids in the tangent plane must be connected and satisfy the same angle condition as was derived in \cite{ENS}, but we use different methods from them.